TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/netlogonservice.md

 # Netlogon Service is not running

 <!--issueDescription-->
-The Netlogon service is not running on the virtual machine, causing a loss of network connectivity.
+We have investigated and identified that the Netlogon service is not running on the virtual machine, causing a loss of network connectivity.
 This could happen if the service is disabled accidentally or if the service is crashing or hung.

 <!--/issueDescription-->